-And then there is The Ember Island Players, which is literally the only good clip show episode I have ever seen.
+And then there is The Ember Island Players, which is literally the only good recap episode I can remember.

-This episode actually did something creative with the clip show idea, turning it completely on its head.
+This episode actually did something creative with the idea, turning it completely on its head.

-When making a clip show episode, The Ember Island Players should be set as the standard for what makes a great one.
+When making a recap episode, The Ember Island Players should be set as the standard for what makes a great one.

 There were only a few stumbles with episodes like The Great Divide, and Nightmares and Daydreams but these episodes do not detract from the overall greatness of the show.